Cacti/documentation/Upgrading-Cacti.md

 12. If Remote Pollers Fail to Update:

-    Try to rebuild the Resource Cache by going to Console >> Utilities.
+    Try to rebuild the Resource Cache by going to Console >> Utilities and wait 2 polling cycles.

     If that fails, update the remote pollers that have failed to update.